demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 tags: ["fsharp", "reflection", "TypeShape", "generics"]
 ---

 Generic programming is a style of computer programming in which algorithms are written in terms of types to-be-specified-later that are then instantiated when needed for specific types provided as parameters[^1].
-Generic programming was part of .NET since .NET Version 2.0 and has an [interesting history](https://blogs.msdn.microsoft.com/dsyme/2011/03/15/netc-generics-history-some-photos-from-feb-1999/) as well!
+Generic programming was part of .NET since .NET Version 2.0 and has [a fascinating history](https://blogs.msdn.microsoft.com/dsyme/2011/03/15/netc-generics-history-some-photos-from-feb-1999/) as well!

 For most of the use cases which involves generics, implementing them in F# is a cake-walk.
-However, when the generic programming involves reflection, it become a bumpy ride.
+However, when the generic programming requires reflection, it becomes a bumpy ride.
 Let's have a look at the source code[^2] below to get a feel of what I mean here!

 ```fsharp
 let rec print (value : obj) =